haruosuz/DS4GD/2018/CaseStudy.md

 Q2.
 What is the alignment score for the optimal global alignment between the two proteins, when you use the BLOSUM50 scoring matrix, a gap opening penalty of -10 and a gap extension penalty of -0.5?

+Note: to specify a gap opening penalty of -10 and a gap extension penalty of -0.5, set the “gapOpening” argument to -9.5, and the “gapExtension” penalty to -0.5 in the pairwiseAlignment() function.

 	library("Biostrings")		# load the Biostrings package
 	data(BLOSUM50)			# load the BLOSUM50 scoring matrix
     myglobalAlign <- pairwiseAlignment(seq1string, seq2string, substitutionMatrix = "BLOSUM50",